ItzSmudge/COMP0213_Group9_GraspPlanning/README.md

 This will:

-sample grasp poses around objects
+-sample grasp poses around objects
 -simulate grasp execution
 -store success/failure labels
 -save datasets to CSV or append to existing CSVs